cahitcanozgenn/cahitcanozgenn/README.md

 <br/>

 ### Who am I?
- - :computer:I am a 1st year student of Computer Programming at Ondokuz Mayıs University.
+ - ⚡I am a 1st year student of Computer Programming at Ondokuz Mayıs University.
- - :computer:I've been working day and night to be the best in the Back End.
+ - ⚡I've been working day and night to be the best in the Back End.
- - :computer:I am a person who is in love with software development.:heart:
+ - ⚡I am a person who is in love with software development.:heart:
- - :computer:I have been dealing with software development for 3 years.
+ - ⚡I have been dealing with software development for 3 years.
  - :point_right::pizza:Eat:pizza: :zzz:Sleep:zzz: :computer:Code:computer: :repeat:Repeat:repeat:
  - :bus::heart:A software developer who loves buses.:bus::heart: